liujjw/damn-vulnerable-defi/README.md

 Solutions to Damn Vulnerable Defi.
 NOTE: Use `node v12.20.1` and associated `npm` installed with `nvm`.
+TODO clone and use original `package-lock.json` and `package.json`.

 # Original
 ![](cover.png)